Maz-hub/react-mini-projects/star-rating/README.md

 ### `Rating.jsx`

-- Handles the main rating logic and state (`rating`, `hover`)
+- Main component that handles all app logic and state
-- Maps over an array of 5 numbers to render individual `<Star />` components
-- Displays a heading and a feedback message after selection
+- Tracks:
+  - `rating`: selected value
+  - `hover`: current hovered star
+  - `submitted`: whether rating is submitted
+- Renders all stars and buttons using child components
-- Accepts the following props:
+- Accepts props:
-  - `heading` _(string)_ – custom heading text
+  - `heading` _(string)_ – optional custom heading
-  - `feedbackMessages` _(array)_ – optional custom feedback
+  - `feedbackMessages` _(array)_ – optional array of feedback texts
-  - `color` _(string)_ – star color
+  - `color` _(string)_ – customizable star color

 ### `Star.jsx`

-- Stateless, reusable component that:
+- Stateless and reusable star unit
-  - Receives color, star number, rating, hover, and event functions via props
+- Receives props for its number, current `rating`, `hover`, and color
+- Uses `onClick`, `onMouseEnter`, and `onMouseLeave` for interaction
-  - Handles individual star rendering with dynamic color
+- Applies dynamic color based on hover or rating

-  - Responds to click and hover events
+### `Modal.jsx`

+- Reusable modal component shown after submitting rating
+- Displays a thank-you message and selected rating
+- Includes a close button that resets the state

+### `Button.jsx`

+- Simple, reusable button component
+- Accepts:
+  - `className`, `disabled`, `onClick`
+  - `children` (React keyword) to render dynamic button content
+- Used for both submit and close buttons

 ---

 ## 🧠 Hooks & Logic

-- `useState()` to manage:
+- `useState()` used for:
-  - `rating`: saved rating after user click
+  - `rating`: saved rating
-  - `hover`: temporary preview value while hovering
+  - `hover`: star preview
+  - `submitted`: tracks modal state
-- `Array.from()` to generate 5-star array
+- `Array.from()` to generate the list of stars `[1, 2, 3, 4, 5]`
-- `.map()` to render stars dynamically
+- `.map()` to render `<Star />` components
-- Conditional styling and event handlers to update state
+- Conditional rendering for feedback message and modal

----

-## 🛠️ Tech Stack

-- React (functional components + hooks)
-- Plain CSS for styling
-- No external libraries — stars rendered via Unicode (`★`)
+- Props used to pass event functions and dynamic values to child components